-Your Clipboard can be seen by any hacker.
-For your protection, you should not copy passwords, credit card numbers or other sensitive information.
+Any hacker can see your Clipboard.
+For your protection, you should not copy passwords, credit card numbers, or other sensitive information.
 To prevent this from happening to go to Internet Explorer: Click Tools, Internet Options, Security tab, Internet section.
 Go down to the Security level box, and click the Custom Level button.
-Scroll down to Scripting, and find the entry, “Allow Programmatic clipboard access” or “Allow paste operations via script”.
+Scroll down to Scripting, and find the entry, “Allow Programmatic clipboard access” or “Allow paste operations via script.”

 Click Disable or Prompt.
 Click OK.

 In a typical scenario, the targeted entity receives a phishing” email, which either contains an infected attachment or directs the recipient to an infected website.
-Once the recipient opens the attachment or visits the web site, malware is installed on their computer.
+Once the recipient opens the attachment or visits the website, malware is installed on their computer.
 The malware contains a key logger, which will harvest the recipient’s business or corporate bank account login information.
-Shortly thereafter, the perpetrator either creates another user account with the stolen login information or directly initiates funds transfers by masquerading as the legitimate user.
+Shortly thereafter, the perpetrator either creates another user account with the stolen login information or transfers directly by masquerading as the legitimate user.

 Also, take a time to visit the FBI’s cyber web page to learn more about how our cyber action teams, computer crimes task forces, Innocent Images program, and Internet Crime Complaint Centre are playing vital roles in protecting cyberspace.
 Can you avoid getting caught by a scam artist working the web?
 Not always.
 But prudence pays.

 The FTC has publicly Announced Its Newly Developed Cross-Border Fraud Guidelines.
-The FTC has joined with Hundreds of International Law Enforcement agencies around the world to form a combined force and aggressively combat what they see as the growing problem of Cross-Border Fraud.
+The FTC has joined with Hundreds of International Law Enforcement agencies worldwide to form a combined force and aggressively combat what they see as the growing problem of Cross-Border Fraud.

 Government agencies do not send unsolicited e-mails of this nature.
 The FBI, Department of Justice, and other United States government executives are briefed on numerous investigations but do not personally contact consumers regarding such matters.
 In addition, United States government agencies use the legal process to contact individuals.
 These agencies do not send threatening letters/e-mails to consumers demanding payments for Internet crimes.

-You get a message with a link to an online greeting card but, when you click it, you end up with a virus on your PC.
+Fake eCards.
+You get a message with a link to an online greeting card, but you end up with a virus on your PC when you click it.
 A couple of simple rules here.
-Delete any messages that come from someone you don’t know or that don’t address you by name.
-If they come from someone you know, email that person to check that they sent it before clicking the link.
+Delete any messages from someone you don’t know or who doesn’t address you by name.
+If they come from someone you know, email them to check that they sent it before clicking the link.

 You can get products to sell via eBay or/and your website by using the services of a drop shipper.
 A reliable drop shipper will not ask you for a fee.
 They will allow you to copy pictures of the products they sell.
 Prices are about half you would pay for retail.
-If you have a website they will allow you to move any listing on their site to yours.
+If you have a website, they will allow you to move any listing on their site to yours.
 You set your price on the product/s you transfer.
-When an order comes in place the order they will ship it out for you under your shipping label and not include any of their material.
+When an order comes in, they will ship it out for you under your shipping label and not include any of their material.